MikeBishop/dns-alt-svc/draft-schwartz-httpbis-dns-alt-svc.md

 query.
 Instead, the client SHOULD proceed with alternative service connection as usual.

+If the client has a cached Alt-Svc entry that is expiring, the client MAY perform an ALTSVC query to refresh the entry.

 ## Optimizing for performance

 Clients that are optimizing for performance (i.e. minimum connection